 Ordinary Sequence

-User sends a search request to the MSR, including its route path and other criteria, including a parameter specifying the callback URL.
+User sends a search request to the MSR, including its route path and other criteria.

 The consumer's MSR searches its internal database and finds a matching registered entry.

 The consumer's MSR will reply with the local search result and supply a transaction ID that is used when returning results from the other MSRs.